 - 2 tablespoons mayonnaise

 - 1 tablespoon baby capers optional

 - A generous pinch salt

-- Preheat the oven to 175 C/ 350 F.
+- Preheat the oven to 175 C / 350 F.

 - Heat olive oil in a large skillet over medium heat and add the onion and celery.
-Saute for 2 minutes, stirring once, and then add the grated carrots.
+Sauté for 2 minutes, stirring once, and then add the grated carrots.
 Season with salt and pepper and cook for 5 minutes, stirring a few times.
 Add a couple of tablespoons of water when it feels like the oil has dried up.
 Finally add the garlic and cook together for another minute or two.

 - In the meantime, drain the salmon and remove any visible large bones.
 Don't worry too much about the smaller bones or the skin as it will blend in just fine.
 Add the fish to a mixing bowl and flake with a fork or your fingers.

 - Add the cooked vegetables to the salmon.
-Grate some lemon zest, add the eggs and almond meal and mix everything together with a fork.
+Grate some lemon zest, then add the eggs and almond meal and mix everything together with a fork.
 Make sure the egg is well incorporated.

 - Grease a medium loaf tin with a little coconut oil (make sure to brush all sides with oil).
 Transfer the loaf mixture to the tin and press down until well compacted and even on the top.
 I like to bang the tin against the bench a couple of times to get rid of any air pockets inside the mix.
-Then place in the oven, middle shelf, uncovered, for 30 minutes.
+Then, place in the oven, middle shelf, uncovered, for 30 minutes.

 - In the meantime, combine the salad ingredients in a bowl and set aside.